kmarcie/mkhud/README.md

 <b>PrismHUD (JarateKing)</b> - This hud was really different, and I really liked it.
 Heavily inspired by this hud as well.

 <b>teamfortress.tv HUD mods/HUD Q&A thread</b> - The stuff people have posted in this thread is absolutely amazing.
 Some of the stuff posted in that thread inspired me quite a bit.
 I also owe a huge thanks to the people that go on the HUD Q&A thread and answer people's questions about hud editing.
 I had quite a few and most of them were answered the next hour or day.

+<b>truktruk's sub discord</b> - Honestly, I don't think I would have ever finished this or released this if I didn't subscribe to truktruk on Twitch and joined the Discord.
+Speaking of which, you should subscribe to truktruk on Twitch. http://twitch.tv/truktruk/subscribe